Neural Temporal Point Processes: A Review: Autoregressive Neural TPPs

-As a side note, a more flexible parametrization might also be more difficult to train or more prone to overfitting.
-Therefore, the choice of the parametrization is an important modeling decision that depends on the application.
+Recently, \cite{soen2021unipoint} have proved that several autoregressive neural TPP models are capable of approximating any other TPP model arbirarily well.
+However, in practice such flexible parametrizations listed above might be more difficult to train or more prone to overfitting.
+Therefore, the choice of the parametrization remains an important modeling decision that depends on the application.

 Lastly, we would like to point out that the view of a TPP as an autoregressive model naturally connects to the traditional conditional intensity characterization (\eqref{eq:intensity}).
 The conditional intensity $\cintensity(t)$ can be defined by stitching together the hazard functions $\phi_i^*$